The Muppet Show: Muppet Theater

 The Muppet Theater is the setting for The Muppet Show, a grand old vaudeville house that has seen better days.
 In episode 106, Kermit identifies the name of the theatre as The Benny Vandergast Memorial Theater, although other episodes merely identify it as "the Muppet Theater".
 It is also identified as simply "Muppet Theater" in It's a Very Merry Muppet Christmas Movie.
 It is then that the theatre becomes registered as a historical landmark, and it cannot be shut down.
 In the film, the theatre is shown to be in New York City.

 According to The Phantom of the Muppet Theater, the theatre was built by a stage actor named John Stone in 1802.
 At some point, a production of Hamlet ran in the theatre, with Stone playing the title role.
 An alternative exterior is also shown in the book.

-Locations seen in the Muppet Theater include backstage right (which includes Kermit's desk), the dressing rooms, the attic (seen in four compilation videos released in 1985), the canteen, the prop room, the stage, Statler and Waldorf's box, the auditorium, reception, the recording studio, the stage door lobby and the back alley.
+Locations seen in the Muppet Theater include backstage right (which includes Kermit's desk), the dressing rooms, the attic (seen in four compilation videos released in 1985), the canteen, the prop room, the stage, Statler and Waldorf's box, the auditorium, reception, the recording studio, the stage door lobby, the boiler room and the back alley.
 Some of these sets were later re-used as the Happiness Hotel in The Great Muppet Caper.
 A replica of the theatre is used as the setting for the Muppet*Vision 3D attraction at Disney's Hollywood Studios.

 Scooter's uncle J.P.
-Grosse owns the theatre, and rents it to the Muppets.
+Grosse owns the theatre and rents it to the Muppets.
 In a deleted scene from It's a Very Merry Muppet Christmas Movie, Kermit reveals that J.P. has died and left the theatre to the Muppets in his will.
 This would have taken place some time after 1996, as J.P. can be seen (and referred to as such by the head of the KMUP network) in episode 107 of Muppets Tonight, the 1990s reworking of The Muppet Show.

 In the film The Muppets, a badly deteriorated version of the Muppet Theater is located next to Muppet Studios in Los Angeles.
 The Muppets reunite in hopes of raising enough money to buy the theatre from the oil magnate Tex Richman before he can demolish it and start drilling for oil on the site.